Food Allergies in Dogs

 Malnutrition can affect enterocyte structure and function.
 A poorly functioning or damaged enterocyte can let whole proteins into the body.
 Once a whole protein has managed to breach all of the gut’s defenses, gut-associated lymphoid tissue (GALT) takes over.
 GALT can prevent the body’s natural immune response to a foreign protein.
 Most of the time this is what happens, but in the case of food allergies, GALT does not prevent the immune response and an allergic response (immune hypersensitivity) is formed.

 Unfortunately, every time the food is eaten, this over-response of the immune response becomes greater.
 So continuing to consume the diet that caused the allergic response results in a greater and greater response every time.
-After this hypersensitivity is formed, each time the dog eats the food, mast cells in the body’s immune system release hertamine.
-If this hertamine release is large enough, it may manifest as diarrhea, itchy skin, chronic skin infections etc.
+After this hypersensitivity is formed, each time the dog eats the food, mast cells in the body’s immune system release histamine.
+If this histamine release is large enough, it may manifest as diarrhea, itchy skin, chronic skin infections etc.

 Isolating the Problem